virenderm01/udacity-cloud-developer-nanodegree/README.md

 6. Run `terraform init`
 7. You will now need to create the ssh keys and set the AWS key, secret and security token If you get invalid client token error: please refer to this thread [Invalid Client Token](https://stackoverflow.com/questions/50121871/invalidclienttokenid-error-when-running-terraform-plan-apply)

+ ## Installing kubernetes on windows 10 home
+ > It is a bit tricky but the only way I could move forward with the assignment and project in Module 3 was with **Minikube**

+ Install the minikube using chocolatey
+ You can install chocolatey from here [Chocolatey Install](https://chocolatey.org/install) Follow instructions on the minkube installation [here](https://kubernetes.io/docs/tasks/tools/install-minikube/)